 Tolerances

-UNL FPC requires that building floor plans, elevations, details and sections be viewed at not less than 1/16” = 1’-0” scale and no more than 1/2” = 1’-0” drawings scale.
+Building floor plans, elevations, details and sections shall be shown at not less than 1/16” = 1’-0” scale and no more than 1/2” = 1’-0” drawings scale.
 Enlarged partial floor plans, sections and details shall be viewed at not less than 1/4" = 1’-0” and no more than 3/4" = 1’-0” drawing scale.
-In some cases certain details, schedules and risers are acceptable to be viewed with no particular drawing scale.
+Details, schedules and risers are acceptable to be viewed with no particular drawing scale.
 In these instances the text height of non-scaled entities shall follow the guidelines set forth in the text styles, heights and fonts sections.
 When circumstances warrant the use of alternate desired drawing scales the vendor shall request a variance through the UNL FPC Project Manager or representative prior to design.

 Scale Factors

 All CAD model space drawings shall be drawn at full scale.
-For example when drawing a door in CAD, the door should be drawn 3 feet wide and 7 feet tall.
+For example when drawing a standard door in CAD, the door should be drawn 3 feet wide and 7 feet tall.

-Model space layouts shall be inserted into paper space via viewports as described above herein.
+Model space layouts shall be inserted into paper space via viewports as described previously.
 Viewports within paper space are required to be scaled to fit the actual sheet size.
 To do this, a scale factor is required so that the final printed or viewed drawing sheet has a usable scale reference.
 Below is a quick reference guide for standard architectural scale factors to be used in scaling up or down and as a reference for text size associated with the respective scale of the drawing or viewport.

 Scale Factor and Text Table